 Surrogen’s gene-edited swine provide an unrivaled advantaged over traditional animal models.
 Swine are and/or have:

-- The closest non-primate species to humans, sharing 95% physiologic and genetic homology,
+- The pig is one of the closest non-primate species to humans,

 - Organ systems highly similar to humans,